-I absolutely love the opportunity to share with a fellow traveler "I wish I had known" moments.
-Here are some of my favorites to pass along...
+We absolutely love the opportunity to share with a fellow traveler "I wish I had known" moments.
+Here are some of our favorites to pass along...

-Always call your credit card company, and let them know you will be traveling.
+Always call your credit card company and let them know you will be traveling.
 This prevents your account from being flagged for unusual activity and helps avoid embarrassing mishaps.
-I also recommend choosing a card that doesn’t charge foreign transaction fees because they can add up quickly.
-I prefer Chase for that reason.
+We also recommend choosing a card that doesn’t charge foreign transaction fees because they can add up quickly.
+Chase has some great options.

 Separate your financial resources, and never carry them altogether.
-Distribute them between your travel partners, and leave some behind in the hotel safe while you’re out and about.
-These simple practices ensure that one mishap doesn’t leave you without access to all of your cash and credit cards.
+Distribute them between your travel partners and leave some behind in the hotel safe while you’re out and about.
+These simple practices ensure that one mishap doesn’t leave you without access to all your cash and credit cards.

-Always have photocopies of your passport and any other important documents you’re traveling with.
-I send copies to my email for an additional backup.
-I also take printed copies of information about reservations, rentals, and pre-paid events.
-Having that extra backup in case I can’t access my email comes in handy.
+COPIES – Always have photocopies of your passport and any other important documents you’re traveling with.
+We recommend sending copies to your email for an additional backup.
+You can also take printed copies of information about reservations, rentals, and pre-paid events.
+Having that extra backup in case you can’t access your email comes in handy.

 Carry-on bags should be packed strategically.
-My necessities include my phone charger and battery pack, a book and music, a cardigan or small blanket, and a couple of snacks.
-I also pack enough to get by for one day if my checked bag gets delayed.
-That might look like a sundress, swimsuit, flip flops, and personal hygiene products that I can’t go a day without.
+A few things to consider for your carry on are your phone charger and battery pack, a book and music, a cardigan or small blanket, and a couple of snacks.
+Also pack enough to get by for one day if your checked bag gets delayed.
+That might look like a sundress, swimsuit, flip flops, and personal hygiene products that you can’t go a day without.

 Most hotels will supply some toiletries, a blow dryer, and an iron.
-There may be a laundry service or you may have to deal with your own dirty clothes.
-I transition all dirty clothing into one suitcase while I’m traveling.
-When I return home, that luggage goes directly into the laundry room.
+There may be a laundry service, or you may have to deal with your own dirty clothes.
+Transition all dirty clothing into one suitcase while traveling.
+When you return home, that luggage goes directly into the laundry room.
 For example, when traveling with my two children, midway through the trip one of our carry-ons becomes our laundry basket.

-Planning is what I love to do and get paid to do, but there has to be some responsibility on the traveler’s end to make the trip go smoothly.
-I encourage having a “Before Travel Checklist”.
+PLANNING – Planning is what we love to do, but there has to be some responsibility on the traveler’s end to make the trip go smoothly.
+We encourage having a “Before Travel Checklist”.
 Start this list long before the departure date so you have plenty of time to add to it as things come to mind.

 The only thing you can’t plan for is the unexpected.
 Travel insurance is your best option for saving money if something comes up, but not all unexpected circumstances are negative.
 Some of the best travel moments happen spontaneously.
 It’s also important to understand that wise planning doesn’t have to be excessive.
 Leave space in your plan to follow recommendations from locals you meet.

-This can be a stressful issue for some travelers.
+CELL PHONES – This can be a stressful issue for some travelers.
 Can I use my phone while out of the country?
 How much will it cost me?
 Talk to your service provider before you leave.
 If you feel like you need to use your cell phone while traveling, they will recommend a package that works for you.
-If you just want to check in from time to time, you can usually connect to wifi at your resort.
+If you just want to check in from time to time, you can usually connect to Wi-Fi at your hotel.

-The last thing I worry about when traveling is the language barrier.
-In all my trips, there has only been one place I struggled to communicate.
+LANGUAGE – The last thing we worry about when traveling is the language barrier.
+English is spoken all over the world.
 Locals love it when you try to communicate in their language, regardless of how bad you butcher a word.
 Learn some common phrases for the region you’re traveling to.
-Please, thank you, how much..., and I’m sorry will all come in handy.
+Please, thank you, how much..., and I’m sorry, will all come in handy.
 As you hear local phrases, start using them as well.
-Some of my favorites are Mahalo (Hawaii), Jambo (Africa), and Irie (Jamaica).
+Some of our favorites are Mahalo (Hawaii), Jambo (Africa), and Irie (Jamaica).

-Some of my favorite memories of travel have come from hanging with the locals.
+HANG WITH THE LOCALS – Some of our favorite memories of travel have come from hanging with the locals.
 Watching the sunset in Oahu from a cliff overlooking the ocean would never have happened without an inside tip from a local.
 It’s not an absolute necessity, but asking about local events, hot spot locations, and where they like to eat will work in your favor.
 Belly up to a bar, chat with your waitress, befriend the bellboy…get to know the area in the best possible way.